thephiltacular/voice-ai-pipeline/README.md

   - Linux/Windows/macOS with Docker support

 - **Software**:
-  - Docker and Docker Compose
+  - Docker and Docker Compose (with Buildx support)
   - Kubernetes cluster (local: minikube/kind, or cloud: GKE/EKS)
   - kubectl configured for your cluster
   - NVIDIA Container Toolkit (for GPU support)